• Skip to primary navigation

 Ripe plantain casserole

-Pastelón de plátano maduro (ripe plantain casserole) combines the delicate sweetness of ripe plantains, flavorful juicy beef filling, & melting cheese.
-It is our favorite casserole and one of our favorite dishes.
-We serve it for everyday meals and special occasions.
-It's pure bliss.
+Pastelón de plátano maduro (ripe plantain casserole) combines the delicate sweetness of ripe plantains, flavorful, juicy beef filling, & melting cheese.
+It's our favorite casserole and one of our favorite dishes.
+We serve it for everyday meals or special occasions.
+Pure bliss.

 Pastelon de plátano maduro (ripe plantain casserole).